Clean.io is serious about privacy, especially yours

 3.2 Custom Data Points.
 Clients may also elect to pass custom data points or special markers to Clean.io in connection with Services, such as a client identifier or ad source identifier.
 The type of custom information shared via our Service is ultimately determined by our Clients with the exception of any client identifiers assigned by us.

-3.3 Personal Data.
-We do not intentionally collect, and the Services are not intended to collect, any “Personal Data” or “Personal Information” (each as defined below) about Users and we ask our Clients not to provide any such Personal Data to us.
-For example, we do NOT collect identifiers such as contact information, government IDs, cookies, names, email addresses and other similar information.
+3.4 Personal Data.
+Except as set forth in Section 3.3 with respect only to Authorized Users, we do not intentionally collect, and the Services are not intended to collect, any “Personal Data” or “Personal Information” (each as defined below) about Users and we ask our Clients not to provide any such Personal Data to us.
+For example, we do NOT collect identifiers such as contact information, government IDs, cookies, names, email addresses and other similar information from Users.
 In the event that we agree for a specific engagement to collect or process personal information on behalf of a Client in that Client’s Principal Agreement or another written agreement with such Client or we receive or otherwise access such personal information despite our efforts not to collect or receive such information, the terms of our Data Processing Addendum shall apply in those limited circumstances.

 - COLLECTION METHODS

 - CLEAN.IO’S USE OF COLLECTED INFORMATION

 We use the information we collect or receive as follows: